galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <question-title></question-title>
 >
 > 1. Why do you need to ensure that sample names have no blank spaces in the OTU table?
-> 2. Why don't you use the metadata in its untransposed way?
+> 2. Why don't you use the metadata in its original untransposed form?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Many bioinformatics tools assume that sample names are continuous strings, and spaces can be interpreted as delimiters or end-of-string characters, leading to incorrect data parsing or analysis failures.
 > > 2.
 You need the sample names as a column.
-Bioinformatics tools expect the metadata to be organised as each metadata attribute would have its own column.
+Bioinformatics tools expect the metadata to be organised such that each metadata attribute has its own column.
 > >
 > {: .solution}
 >